 On the /2 and /5, the clutch arm has a round spring that is keeping tension to hold the arm rearwards.
 That spring provides the tension to keep the cable hooked on the arm.
 If the free play is too great, the spring can fall off and then the cable can drop off of the arm.
 You are now without a clutch.
 Keep your clutch cable free play correctly adjusted.
 Sometimes we used a short piece of thin wire to attach the spring in place.
 If it falls off, then at least you still have it and can put it back right again.

 The /2 and /5 have a cotter pin to hold the clutch arm pivot pin in place.
 This system worked out well.
 On the /6, BMW changed it and problems occurred.
 The pin is held in place by a clip.
 The clip is made of soft stamped sheet metal.
 It had a way of not getting seated properly and falling off.
 The pivot pin could then slowly work it’s way out and fall off.
 The clutch arm then fell off too.
-Sometimes the three piece throw out bearing would fall out too.
+Sometimes the three-piece throw out bearing would fall out too.
 More common was for the pivot pin to work its way out of one side.
 Then the next time the rider pulls the clutch lever, the pin is put in a large bind.
 The single casting boss that is still holding the pin breaks off.
 Sometimes both sides will break off.
 All of these pieces are required to have an operating clutch.
 This clip was changed to a normal C clip, but it still needed to be set properly.
 Check by trying to push and pull the pivot pin out with your fingers.
 It should stay exactly in one place.

 D. Other cables

 The speedometer and tachometer cables require occasional lubrication.
 I like to lube them well and let them drip overnight to drain.
-With both ends loose one can turn an end by hand and it should be totally free and without any “catches” in it.
-One symptom of a cable with a catch, is an unstable needle.
+With both ends, loose one can turn an end by hand and it should be totally free and without any “catches” in it.
+One symptom of a cable with a catch is an unstable needle.
 These cables shouldn’t be allowed to have any sharp bends in them.
 The lower end of the speedometer cable plugs into the transmission at the right rear.
 It must be covered with a boot in good condition.
 This cable is famous for directing water into the transmission and rusting the bearings.
 If you find the oil level too high at the fill hole and grayish think foamy oil in the transmission, that is an emulsion caused by water.
 Check the speedometer cable boot.
 Replace with clean oil, ride it several hundred miles and replace it again.

 Installing the speedo cable must be done carefully.
 At the upper end, very carefully insert the square end into the speedo.
 Before fastening with the collar, take a very close look at the place where the outer flange butts up against the speedo housing.
 There should be no space there.
 The flared out part of the speedo cable should be flush with the speedo housing.
-Otherwise you run the risk of putting pressure against the speedo internals and ruining your speedo.
+Otherwise, you run the risk of putting pressure on the speedo internals and ruining your speedo.

 When installing a new or rebuilt speedo unit, always replace the cable too.
 I have “cheated” a few times when the cable is still really good, with no permanent bends in it and got away with it.